pvial00/FastPortScan/README.md

 fps.scan("localhost", range(65536))

-or slow sequential scan which returns a list of ports
+or slow sequential scan which returns a list of open ports

 openports = fps.slowscan("localhost", range(65536))